CellMigStandOrg/biotracks/README.rst

   author_email = a valid email address

   [TRACKING_DATA]
-  x_coord_field = the field pointing to the x coordinate y_coord_field = the field pointing to the y coordinate time_field = the field pointing to the time information joint_identifier = the track identifier joining objects and events
+  CMSO:x_coord = the column name pointing to the x coordinate CMSO:y_coord = the column name pointing to the y coordinate CMSO:z_coord = the column name pointing to the z coordinate CMSO:frame = the column name pointing to the frame information CMSO:object_id = the object identifier
+  CMSO:link_id = the link identifier

 +  **step 2** - run: